ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 ![Multiclass Multimetric worst k](../images/compare_classifiers_multiclass_multimetric_worstk.png "Multiclass Multimetric worst classes")

 The fourth one shows the metrics on all the classes, sorted by their frequency.
-This could become unreadable in case the number of classes is really high.
+This will become unreadable if the number of classes is too high.

 ![Multiclass Multimetric sorted](../images/compare_classifiers_multiclass_multimetric_sorted.png "Multiclass Multimetric sorted classes")